EPICHEIREMA

 The word epicheirema comes from the Greek “epicheirein, to endeavor, attempt to prove” (Webster, epicheirema).
-It translates into Latin as ratiocinatio (Cicero), “reasoning”, or as argumentatio (Ad.
-Her.)
+It is translated into Latin as ratiocinatio (Cicero), “reasoning”, or as argumentatio (Ad.
+Her.).

-The term epicheirema is used in ancient argumentation theory with three distinct definitions.
+The term epicheirema is used in ancient argumentation theory with three different definitions.

 1. Epicheirema as dialectical reasoning

-The Aristotelian theory of syllogistic reasoning opposes philosopheme to epicheirema.
-Philosopheme is another name for the analytical or scientific syllogism, where the premises are true and the rule of deduction is valid (Top., VIII, 11; p.
+The Aristotelian theory of syllogistic reasoning contrasts philosopheme with epicheirema.
+Philosopheme is another name for the analytical or scientific syllogism, in which the premises are true and the rule of deduction is valid (Top., VIII, 11; p.
 156).
-In contrast “epicheirema is a dialectical inference” (ibid.), that is, a syllogism founded on premises taken from the doxa, hence only probable; this inference concludes to a probability.
+In contrast “epicheirema is a dialectical inference” (ibid.), that is, a syllogism based on premises taken from the doxa, and, therefore only probable; this inference leads to a probability.

-In rhetorical argumentation, the word epicheirema is a synonym of probable (rhetorical) syllogism, enthymeme and argumentation.
-A well-built, convincing, rhetorical proof is defined as an argumentation (ratiocinatio) whose premises are only probable, and, consequently, should be explicitly backed by their proofs (Cicero, Inv.
+In rhetorical argumentation, the word epicheirema is a synonym for probable (rhetorical) syllogism, enthymeme and argumentation.
+A well-constructed, persuasive, rhetorical proof is defined as an argument (ratiocinatio) whose premises are only probable, and, therefore, should be explicitly supported by their proofs (Cicero, Inv.
 I, 34; Hubbell, p.
 98-99).
-In short, a probable premise accompanied by its proof becomes certain.
+In short, a probable premise becomes certain whenit is accompanied by its proof.
 Cicero discusses the following rhetorical syllogism (id., 101-103)

 — Premise 1 + Proof of Premise 1: